 Sandstone fences can cost anywhere between $800 to $1,200 per metre.

 There are some simple rules and regulations about fencing that should be considered and checked to make sure that the desired choice complies with these requirements.
-Each state has their own laws and regulations with respect to fencing standards and requirements with further rules with respect to dividing fences.
+Each state has their own laws and regulations with respect to fencing standards and requirements with further rules for dividing fences.
 Pool fencing is also regulated with important safety requirements which should be strictly followed at all times.

 There are plenty of fantastic fencing solutions available for homeowners in Australia from traditional picket fences to stylistic wrought iron and natural sandstone walls.
-Whatever you decide to go with, be sure to follow the best advice that works for you, your family and your home with a fence that’ll do everything you want it to.
+Whatever you decide to go with, be sure to follow the best advice that works for you, your family and your home with a fence that’ll do everything.